 Even the habit of drinking red wine is beneficial for blood pressure levels.
 It also protects the body against cardiovascular damage and reduces cardiovascular disease risk.

 We don’t need a tasteless diet to control blood pressure.
-All we need is turning our attention to the Mediterranean diet.
+All we need is to turn our attention to the Mediterranean diet.
 You can see benefits even if you replace one meal a day with the Mediterranean protocol.
-Blood pressure reductions won’t be dramatic and can be lowered further if you exercise and live a healthier life (3).
+Blood pressure reductions won’t be dramatic and can lower further if you exercise and live a healthier life (3).

-The former is known as bad cholesterol, and the latter is termed good cholesterol.
-The Mediterranean diet is known to reduce your levels of triglycerides and LDL cholesterol.
+The former is bad cholesterol, and the latter is good cholesterol.
+The Mediterranean diet can reduce your levels of triglycerides and LDL cholesterol.
 In some studies, the Mediterranean diet may also increase the HDL part, which is very good.
 However, exercise is recommended if you want to make sure that HDL goes up and LDL goes down.

 One of the components that promote a healthy lipid profile is unsaturated fats.
 This type of fat does not cause any cardiovascular problems.
 Quite the contrary, because they have anti-inflammatory and heart-healthy benefits (3).

-- Diabetes control: The Mediterranean diet has many features in favor of diabetic patients.
+The Mediterranean diet has many features in favor of diabetic patients.
 It is a flexible diet and not a rigid dietary pattern.
-It is enjoyable and can be used as a suitable lifestyle change.
+It is enjoyable and can be a suitable lifestyle change.

 High cholesterol levels accumulate in plaques in the arteries.
-This process is called atherosclerosis and increases the risk of stroke and heart attack.
+This process is atherosclerosis and increases the risk of stroke and heart attack.
 But, as noted above, the lipid profile improves a lot if you follow a Mediterranean diet.
-Sustained high blood pressure is also lowered by this diet, reducing the long-term consequences.
+Sustained high blood pressure also lowers by this diet, reducing the long-term consequences.

 Repeated studies over the long term and in many populations show how the Mediterranean dietary pattern is beneficial for heart patients.
 It also reduces the incidence of heart disease in healthy patients.
-It is recommended as a preventative and therapeutic measure (3).
+It is a recommended, preventative and therapeutic measure (3).

 Additionally, this diet increases your consumption of antioxidant foods.
 Altogether, all of these components contribute to reducing the incidence of cancer.
-Certain types of cancer respond well to a Mediterranean diet, and even though it is not a therapy, a healthy diet should be included as a part of the treatment in cancer patients.
+Certain types of cancer respond well to a Mediterranean diet, and even though it is not a therapy, you should include healthy prostate foods as a part of the treatment in cancer patients.

-Studies show that lifespan can be increased by consuming a Mediterranean diet.
+Studies show that lifespan can increase by consuming a Mediterranean diet.
 This is the result of having lower levels of cardiovascular risk and reducing the risk of cancer.
 It is, therefore, recommended for healthy individuals to stay healthy and prevent disease (5).

-- Weight loss: The Mediterranean diet is a great way to lose weight.
+The Mediterranean diet is a great way to lose weight.
 It is sustainable, not restrictive, and very useful.
-According to studies, weight loss achieved with a Mediterranean diet has a higher chance of being sustained over time.
+According to studies, weight loss from the Mediterranean diet has a higher chance of being sustained over time.